Submerged arc welding: Flux

 The granulated flux shields and thus protects molten weld from atmospheric contamination.
 The flux cleans weld metal and can also modify its chemical composition.
 The flux is granulated to a definite size.
 It may be of fused, bonded or mechanically mixed type.
-The flux may consist of fluorides of calcium and oxides of calcium, magnesium, silicon, aluminium and manganese comounds.
+The flux may consist of fluorides of calcium and oxides of calcium, magnesium, silicon, aluminium and manganese compounds.
 Alloying elements may be added as per requirements.
-Substances evolving large amount of gases during welding are never mixed with the flux.
+Substances involving large amounts of gas during welding are never mixed with the flux.
 Flux with fine and coarse particle sizes are recommended for welding heavier and smaller thickness respectively.

 Electrode

 SAW filler material usually is a standard wire as well as other special forms.
 This wire normally has a thickness of 1.6 mm to 6 mm (1/16 in. to 1/4 in.).
 In certain circumstances, twisted wire can be used to give the arc an oscillating movement.
 This helps fuse the toe of the weld to the base metal.
 The electrode composition depends upon the material being welded.
 Alloying elements may be added in the electrodes.
 Electrodes are available to weld mild steels, high carbon steels, low and special alloy steels, stainless steel and some of the nonferrous of copper and nickel.
 Electrodes are generally copper coated to prevent rusting and to increase their electrical conductivity.
 Electrodes are available in straight lengths and coils.
 Their diameters may be 1.6, 2.0, 2.4, 3, 4.0, 4.8, and 6.4 mm.
-The approximate value of currents to weld with 1.6, 3.2 and 6.4 mm diameter electrodes are 150–350, 250–800 and 650–1350 Amps respectively.
+The approximate value of currents to weld with 1.6, 3.2 and 6.4 mm diameter electrodes are 150–350, 250–800 and 650–1350 amps respectively.